samuelgjabel/nodejs-hot-reload/README.md

 - works with typescript / javascript as well

 * note this library dont include typchecking for `typescript`.
 Your IDE do it for you.

+* Be aware of using relative `paths`.. as this library bundles output to 1 file.